Chapter 28:

 “What are you?”
 Lisa asked.

 The witch watched, perplexed, as the phantasm’s right arm regrew at the sound of her question.
-The phantasm’s porcelain hand unfurled and extended an index finger at Lady Baba Yaga.
+The phantasm’s porcelain hand unfurled and extended an index finger at Baba Yaga.

-“The answer,” it said.
+“The Answer,” it said.

-The Egregore shared among themselves a communal glance.
+The Egregore shared a glance among themselves.

 “That was rather quick,” Gentiane muttered.